Readme and troubleshooting:

 SEE MASS EFFECT TROUBLESHOOTING FIRST!

-If all is well, check your bioengine.ini for typos as they will cause invalid page faults, missing mip level/lod/texture loads and many other random crashes.
-Better yet delete your Bioengine.ini and run the game, this will create a new one and will guarantee its free of errors.
+If all is well, check your bioengine.ini for typos as they will cause rendering thread exceptions, missing mip level/lod/texture loads and many other random crashes.
+Or delete your Bioengine.ini and run the game, this will create a new one and will guarantee its free of errors.

 If you still have errors, make sure you have applied LAA to MassEffect.exe

-If you have a 32-bit OS LAA can help, but you need to do the following to allow 3gb usage in 32-bit Windows:
+If you have a 32-bit OS LAA can help, but you need to allow 3gb usage in 32-bit Windows:

 Restart the computer"